DutrieuxLU/DutrieuxLU/README.md

 ## About Me

 - Backend Engineer currently working on logging and building CLI tools.
-- How to reach me: dutrieuxl31022@gmaill.com || ldutrie@purdue.edu
+- How to reach me: dutrieuxl31022@gmail.com
-- I am interested in working on Cloud Development, Backend Development, and AI integration.
+- I am interested in working on Automotive Software Engineering, NLP, and backend technologies.
 If you have a cool project, Let me know!

 ## Tech Stack